Providence Milwaukie Hospital workers protest

 Melissa O'Neil, who works in the Environmental Services department at the hospital, has been on the frontlines of negotiations with the hospital.
 She's full-time and says it's unfair that she's one of the higher paid unionized workers, earning $35,000 annually, when public records show that several Providence executives have had annual salaries over $1 million.

-"We do this work because we want patients to get the quality care they need," O'Neil said.
+"We do to this work because we want patients to get the quality care they need," O'Neil said.
 "When we're understaffed and overworked, it can threaten our safety and the safety of our patients.
 It can lead to injuries and missed work.
 That, combined with low wages and unaffordable health benefits, leaves us feeling frustrated and vulnerable.
 Providence can do better than this."

 The latest available Form 990, an annual report that certain federally tax-exempt organizations must file with the IRS, showed that in 2017, Providence President Mike Butler made over $2.5 million and several other administrators made over $1 million that year.